duckietown/course-RH/book/duckietown-robotics-development/05_simulating_modeling_controlling/01_simulation_duckietown.md

 To demystify the simulator, here are a few tips to get started.

-The API is very simple; to run a minimal demo of the simulator, you simply need a (virtual) environment with the gym_duckietown pip3 package installed.
+To run a minimal demo of the simulator, you simply need a (virtual) environment with the gym_duckietown pip3 package installed.

-To setup such an environment, the safest way is to run the following:
+To setup such an environment, the safest way is to run the following (you could also skip the virtual environment but you may have clashing packages installed):

     laptop $ cd ~ && virtualenv dt-sim